ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Conclusions

 \section{Conclusions}

-Based on early coordinated experimental results with SpaceX, NRAO has built an Operational Data Sharing system that allows radio telescopes to observe in the DL bands licensed to satellite operators that deploy Telescope Boresight Avoidance (TBA).
-The sharing of telescope data is constant, but the engagement of TBA systems are only triggered when the radio telescope in question is (1) observing in or near the DL bands and (2) pointed in the direction of a particular satellite trajectory.
-The successful integration of the ODS and TBA systems at the VLA has been validated through analysis of SpaceX system logs and RFI signal analysis of specific observations.
+Based on early coordination with SpaceX, NRAO has built a POC ODS system that allows radio telescopes to observe in the DL bands licensed to NGSO operators that deploy TBA.
+The sharing of telescope information is continuous, but the engagement of TBA events are only triggered when the telescope in question is (1) observing in or near the DL bands and (2) pointed in the direction of a particular satellite trajectory.
+The successful integration of the ODS and TBA applied to the SpaceX DL bands of 1990-1995~MHz (DTC) and 10.7-12.7~GHz (broadband internet) for VLA observations has been verified through analysis of SpaceX tasking logs and RFI in the VLA spectra.
+Nonetheless, the performance of the ODS and TBA systems will require periodic monitoring.
 Building on this success, the NRAO will proceed with the deployment of ODS systems at the GBT and VLBA.
-Meanwhile, since the ALMA telescopes function at higher frequencies, they are not (as of yet) impacted by satellite constellations like Starlink and won't be utilizing ODS in the near term.
-Nonetheless, the performance of the ODS and TBA system will require periodic monitoring and verification.
 It is imperative for NRAO to maintain direct communication with SpaceX and other satellites operators, along with other radio observatories for any future updates and standardization of the ODS system.
-Importantly, since the antenna feed performance varies at different frequency from telescope to telescope, each ODS adopter will require to conduct independent tests with different satellites operators to determine suitable TBA parameters for their own instruments, such as the inner and outer angular cutoff values.
+Importantly, since the antenna feed performance varies at different frequencies from telescope to telescope, each ODS adopter will need to conduct independent tests with different satellite operators to determine suitable TBA parameters for their own instruments. \iffalseTesting procedures and analysis methodologies are also being formulated to help promote similar coordination and boarder adoption for future stakeholders.\fi